emilylucindakurtz/CulturalInstitutionsSRP2026/rockjonesi/Ian_notes.md

 I think I need to bring more attention to the libraries data, as I haven't spent as much time visualizing that data.

+I want to add layer control to the power plant map but am having issues with the layers actually getting added/removed.
+Might need help with this.

+For next time:
+- [ ] More focus on library EDA, epescially pertaining to metro/urban relationships
+- [ ] check in with Rimona about the other industrial data